Get a Glimpse of Return on Energy’s

 Upper Canada District School Board

-We were brought in to the board to consult with the leadership team to create, design and implement a system wide Service Excellence Initiative.
-We engaged over 160 students, almost 300 (10%) of the staff, administrators, parents, community agencies and other stakeholders to develop their six qualities of Service Excellence.
+We consulted with the Service Excellence team to create, design and implement a system-wide Service Excellence Initiative.
+Over 160 students were engaged, and almost 300 (10%) of the staff were interviewed.
+In addition, the process invited many administrators, parents, community agencies and other stakeholders to provide input into what became their six qualities of Service Excellence.

-On your left is the chart that outlines the six qualities of Service Excellence that were co-created by all the stakeholders.
-The school board created on-line training on these qualities and 100% of staff completed the sessions within six months of the program being launched.
+The school board created online training on these qualities and 100% of staff completed the sessions within six months of the program being launched.
+Six years later the board continues to build upon the original Service Excellence program, working to provide students with a great school experience.

 Stories of success: Small changes can yield a big impact.